Belgium is often seen as a ‘stopover’ country. We, however, know it’s worth a much longer stay!

 Day 2: Beyond Brussels Old Town

-Start the day at the landmark Atomium.
-The shiny, bulbous building was designed for the 1958 World’s Fair, but now houses a fascinating science museum that is fun for visitors of all ages.
-Next door, Mini Europe is an enthralling exhibit that depicts Europe’s most renowned cities in miniature form.
-It’s best to buy tickets to Atomium and Mini Europe in advance.
+Start at the landmark Atomium.
+The shiny, bulbous building was designed for the 1958 World’s Fair.
+Now it houses a fascinating science museum that is fun for visitors of all ages.

 Spend the afternoon at Parc du Cinquantenaire (which hosts interesting museums and a stunning monument) or in the adjacent European Quarter (which boasts free museums detailing the history of the EU).